jrief/django-formset/docs/source/buttons.rst

 Here we use the checkbox to emulate a successful and a failing server side form validation.

-.. note:: This view behind this action, emulates heavy form processing by waiting for 1.5 seconds.
+.. note:: The view behind this action, emulates heavy form processing by waiting for 1.5 seconds.
 	After the form was successfully submitted, the okay tick waits for another 1.5 seconds before proceeding.
 Since this action view has no associated success page, the current page is just reloaded.